carerix/Cx-WP-Plugin/README.md

 > **Note**: After initial setup, sync happens automatically every 10 minutes.

 ## Without multilingual plugin
+> [!Important]
-IMPORTANT!
-You can do steps below only in case when WPML plugin is NOT installed.
+> You can do steps below only in case when WPML plugin is NOT installed.
 If you have WPML plugin please skip this section!

 You can also show jobs from different languages ​​(different mediums) without multilingual plugin: